top of page

 What Congress Is Working On

-The good news is that infrastructure remains one of the few genuinely bipartisan issues in Washington.
+The good news is that infrastructure remains one of the few genuinely bipartisan issues in Washington D.C.
 Here's where things stand:

-Senate Environment and Public Works Chairwoman Shelly Moore Capito said at the same summit that the bill should be "streamlined back to its original core functions, building highways, building bridges, repairing bridges, making our surface transportation as safe as possible… and giving states the flexibility that they need to make decisions for their own states."
+Senate Environment and Public Works Chairwoman Shelly Moore Capito said the bill should be streamlined back to its original core functions — building and repairing highways and bridges safely and efficiently — while giving states the flexibility they need to make decisions for their own communities.
 (Source: U.S. Chamber of Commerce Keep America Moving Summit)

-U.S. Deputy Secretary of Transportation Steven Bradbury noted that the Department is "focused on consolidation of grant programs, simplification of programs, and giving more control of projects to state and local government."
+U.S. Deputy Secretary of Transportation Steven Bradbury noted that the Department is focused on consolidation of grant programs, simplification, and giving more control of projects to state and local government.
 (Source: U.S. Chamber of Commerce Keep America Moving Summit)

 Permitting Reform Is on the Table